 4.4.2 District Delineation.
 The general boundaries of the Flood Plain District are shown on the Winchendon Flood Insurance Rate Map (FIRM) dated June 15, 1982 as Zones A, A 1-30 to indicate the 100-year flood plain.
 The exact boundaries of the District are defined by the 100-year water surface elevations shown on the FIRM and further defined by the Flood Profiles contained in the Flood Insurance Study, dated December 15, 1981.
 The floodway boundaries are delineated on the Winchendon Flood Boundary Floodway Map (FBFM) dated December 15, 1981 and further defined by the Floodway Data Tables contained in the Flood Insurance Study.
 These two maps as well as the accompanying Study are incorporated herein by reference and are on file with the Town Clerk, Planning Board, Building Inspector and Selectmen.
-Within Zone A where the 100-year flood elevation data and it shall be reviewed by the Conservation Commission.
+Within Zone A where the 100-year flood elevation is not provided on the FIRM, the developer/applicant shall obtain any existing flood elevation data and it shall be reviewed by the Conservation Commission.
 If the data is sufficiently detailed and accurate, it shall be relied upon to require compliance with this bylaw.